 What about Assiniboine religion?

-in only a few simple sentences, and we strongly want to avoid misleading anybody.
 If you are interested, here is an online book about the

 sweat lodge ceremony,

 which was important to the Nakotas as well as other Sioux tribes, or another site about